 Most of us have too much clutter in our lives.
-And a cluttered home and/or work space can cause a lot of anxiety and stress.
+And a cluttered home and/or workspace can cause a lot of anxiety and stress.
 I know that I feel so much more relaxed when I come home to a clean and tidy house versus everything in disarray.
-Do yourself a favor and get out from under that pile of clutter.
+Do yourself a favour and get out from under that pile of clutter.

 - Simply get started.
 Pick a room, closet, shelf or other space and get started.
 Pick up each item once and ask yourself: “Do I use this item regularly?” or in the case of household accessories, keepsakes or personal items ask yourself: “Do I love this item?”
 If the answer is “no” then the item needs to be sold, donated, or given away.
 Have a box for each of those categories to put your discarded items.

 - Put away the items that you’re keeping in their proper place.

 - If you have a lot of stuff, it might seem overwhelming.
 Try setting a timer and just work for 10 minutes.
 Limit your decluttering to one small area for those 10 minutes.
 That way, you’ll really be able to see some progress.

 - Try not to get carried away by spending too much time in one area.
 Working on decluttering for 10 minutes a day for a month is a lot better than overloading yourself and quitting after two days.